yujunwei04/UnSAMv2/README.md

 ## Model Zoo 🥳

-UnSAMv2 achieves state-of-the-art performance on interactive segmentation and whole image segmentation by finetuning SAM-2 on pseudo-labeled mask-granularity paris on 6,000 images.
+UnSAMv2 achieves state-of-the-art performance on interactive segmentation and whole image segmentation by finetuning SAM-2 with pseudo-labeled mask-granularity pairs on 6,000 images.

 For interactive segmentation, we report averaged Number of clicks (NoC) and Intersection of Union with 1 click(1-IoU) across 5 datasets: GrabCut, Berkeley, DAVIS, SA-1B, PartImageNet.